 Valley of Flowers

-Nestled high at an altitude of 3600 m in the Western Himalayas, Valley of Flowers is renowned for its meadows of endemic alpine flowers and outstanding natural beauty. it is one of the best national parks in Uttarakhand and among must visit places as part of India tour packages, especially for trekking enthusiasts.
+Nestled high at an altitude of 3600 m in the Western Himalayas, Valley of Flowers is renowned for its meadows of endemic alpine flowers and outstanding natural beauty.
+It is one of the best national parks in Uttarakhand and among must visit places as part of India adventure packages, especially for trekking enthusiasts.
 Initially known as Bhyundar Valley, the Park was discovered and renamed in 1931 by British mountaineer Frank Smith.
 The Valley of Flowers was declared a National Park in 1982 and was included in the list of UNESCO World Heritage Sites in 2004.
 Stretching over a vast expanse of 87.50 sq. km, the Park is known for its scenic beauty comprising alpine shrubs and different colorful flowers, milky white streams, snow-clad peaks and pristine air.
 More than 650 species of flowers including Brahma Kamal, Blue Poppy and Cobra Lily can be found in the Park.
 This richly diverse area is also home to rare and endangered animals, including the Asiatic black bear, snow leopard, musk deer, brown bear, red fox, and blue sheep.

-Also Visit : Top Places to Visit in Valley of Flowers
+Also Visit: Top Places to Visit in Valley of Flowers